Best Things to See in Lisbon in Three Days

 The next thing to do is to walk the stone steps across the pond.

-Qunita da Regaleria Park is unique, with so much to see.
+Quinta da Regaleria Park is a unique destination, offering so much to see.
 The entrance ticket included entrance to the house, chapel, stables and workshops.
 The work of Luigi Mancini spent 14 years creating this wonderful place.

 Time for Lunch

 Hungry tummies, it’s now 3 pm, so we stop at a local restaurant on the way down to the old town centre of Sintra.
-The prices are reasonable and the food tasty, especially the Bacalhau (Portuguese dry and salted Cod) and Francesinha (Portuguese sandwich with bread, wet-cured ham covered with melted cheese) chosen by a couple of us.
+The prices are reasonable, and the food is tasty, especially the Bacalhau (Portuguese dry and salted Cod) and Francesinha (Portuguese sandwich with bread, wet-cured ham covered with melted cheese), which a couple of us chose.
 Yum.

 Walking back down to Sintra train station, we could not believe the traffic jam of cars and large buses clogging the roads.
 We were pleased with ourselves for an early start to see Sintra, missing a load of tourists just arriving.